Usajid/Capsule-Network-based-Classification/README.md

 python main.py --datasetToUse fashion-mnist --is_training=False

 # Results:
 We used 2 different datasets during our experiments; MNIST and Fashion-MNIST.
 In each case, we trained for 50 epochs that took on average approximately 3 days training time.
 We also used batch size of 128.
+CapsNet also contain decoding or reconstruction part.
+But we skip that as it is out of the scope of this assignment and focus mainly on prediciton/classification part.

 # Results on Fashion-MNIST: